We have collected a set of the most commonly asked questions and answers on contact cards.

 Is the card waterproof/dust-proof etc?

-Cards are hermetically sealed also which makes them waterproof, dust-proof, and generally more resistant.
+The cards are waterproof to IP67 rating - 1.5 metres of water.
+Cards are hermetically sealed which makes them waterproof, dust-proof, and generally more resistant.

 How long do the batteries on the cards last for?